-There are battery trays, for the two (2) batteries which provide the 12 volts necessary to operate the bow thruster, along with a battery switch and battery charger.
-Access to the bow thruster, batteries, battery charger and battery switch can be made through the base of the cabin bunk.
+There are battery trays, for the two (2) batteries in parallel which provide the 12 volts necessary to power the house load, the bow thruster, and the generator along with a battery switch and battery charger.
+Access can be made through forward bunk base in the cabin.